nirvanasupermind/volcano/documentation.md

 # 5 Expressions

-## 5.1 Unary Operators
+## 5.1 Unary operators
 Tachyon supports the unary operators `+` (unary plus), `-` (unary minus), `~` (bitwise NOT), and `!` (logical NOT).
 Unary plus has no effect.
 Unary NOT converts the numeric argument from float64 to int32 and back.
 Additioanll there is the in-place operator `++`for incrementing a variable, vector element or object property by 1, and `--` for decrementing.

-## 5.2 Binary Operators
+## 5.2 Binary operators
-For binary operators, tachyon supports:
+For binary operators, Tachyon supports:
 * the arithmetic operators `+` (add), `-` (subtract), `*` (multiply),  `/` (divide), and `%`(modulo)
 * the bitwise operators `&` (bitwise AND), `|`(bitwise OR), `^`(bitwise XOR), `<<` (left-shift) and `>>`(right-shift)–these convert the numeric arguments from float64 to int32 and back
 * the logical operators `&&` (logical AND) and `|`(bitwise OR)-always returns 0 (false) or 1 (true)